 Dr. John Bernbaum’s book, Opening the Red Door, has now been released by InterVarsity Academic Press.
 To get your copy of Opening the Red Door, click the button below.
-You will receive your copy within two weeks after you place your order.

 - Be sure to check the box that allows PayPal to send us your mailing address.

 - If you would like to order more than one copy, please indicate the number of copies you are requesting in the “Add a note” field.

 Two generous donors from Atlanta agreed to purchase 2,000 copies of Opening the Red Door at the author’s price, so that BEAM can make them available to you at a special discount.
 The net income from these donations will be used to support BEAM’s ministry partners in Russia, Ukraine

 After the Berlin Wall fell, a group of Christian colleges in the U.S. seized the opportunity to begin strategic faculty and student exchanges with universities inside the Soviet Union.
 They could not have foreseen the doors that would open next.
 During a 1990 visit to Russia, John Bernbaum and his colleagues received a surprising invitation from a Russian government official: come help build a faith-based university in Moscow.
 Thus, after seventy years of fierce religious persecution under communism, the Russian-American Christian University (RACU) was born.